rcazzara/seldovia/_people/Meehan_Terry.md

 cemetery_plot: 118
 source_file: Cemetery Directory
 ---
-# Terry Meehan

-**TERRANCE , "terry"** was born 1924 in Seldovia, Alaska to Vernon and Susan Oskolkoff Meehan.
+**TERRANCE , "Terry"** was born 1924 in Seldovia, Alaska to Vernon and Susan Oskolkoff Meehan.
 He died  24, 1936 after "dangerously wounding himself with a shotgun while hunting rabbits near Seldovia.
 He was the first person buried in the new Seldovia City Cemetery after land was